One year before Paralympics, Paris trying to make city more accessible to those with disabilities

-PARIS (AP) — With one year to go before Paris hosts the Paralympic Games for the first time, the French capital is faced with a significant challenge: the accessibility of its public transit.
+PARIS (AP) — With one year to go before Paris hosts the Paralympic Games for the first time, the French capital is faced with a significant challenge: The accessibility of its public transit.

 With only one subway line totally accessible out of 16, the city is under pressure to find solutions before the Paralympics start on Aug.
 28, 2024.